The Jubilee® worm drive hose clip was invented in April 1921 and patented by Commander Lumley Robinson, the founder of L Robinson and Company.

 John Jennings was appointed Managing director following John Lumley-Robinson’s retirement.

-Jubilee® Clips were granted the Kitemark for the revised BS5315:1991 for hose clamps up to and including 1000mm in diameter.
+Jubilee® Clips was granted the Kitemark for the revised BS5315:1991 for hose clamps up to and including 1000mm in diameter.

 Jubilee’s 304 stainless steel worm drive range was given Lloyds Register approval in 1996.